use-lumina/Lumina/README.md

 # Lumina

-A lightweight, open-source observability platform for LLM applications.
+A lightweight observability platform for LLM applications.
 Track costs, latency, and quality across your AI systems with minimal overhead.

 ## Features